syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-AWS-Lambda.md

 Step 2: Select Blueprint as Empty Function and click **Finish**.
 ![Select Blueprint as Empty Function](GettingStarted_images/Blueprint_AWS.png)

-Step 3: Install the [Syncfusion.Pdf.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Net.Core/) NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/).
+Step 3: Install the [Syncfusion.Pdf.Net.Core](https://www.nuget.org/packages/Syncfusion.Pdf.Net.Core/) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
 ![Install NuGet package](GettingStarted_images/NuGetPackage.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering the Syncfusion license key in your application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or the NuGet feed, add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to register the Syncfusion license key in your application to use our components.

-Step 4: Create a folder and copy the required data files and include the files to the project.
+Step 4: Create a folder and copy the required data files, and include the files in the project.
 ![Create a folder](GettingStarted_images/Data-Folder.png)

 Step 5: Set the **copy to output directory** to **Copy if newer** to all the data files.
 ![Property change for data files](GettingStarted_images/Property.png)

-Step 6: Include the following namespaces in **Function.cs** file.
+Step 6: Include the following namespaces in the **Function.cs** file.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}